comrumino/cpp-coursework/notes.md

 ## Class
 * field, data members which determine state
+* use getters/setters is preferred
+* upcast,
+* downcast, by dynamic_cast mostly for debugging

 ### Inheritance
 * Base should almost always have a virtual destructor (why?)